 Campers are not allowed to bring personal pets or vehicles to camp, and Camp DeSoto is not responsible for any personal belongings a camper may bring, including but not limited to sports equipment, musical instruments, clothing, and other camp gear.
 Please help your camper manage her belongings at Camp by packing only what she truly needs.

 One of the great benefits that a girl receives from a residential camping experience is the natural growth in self-confidence and independence that camp fosters.
 Thus, we ask that you be careful in promising your daughter a visit.
 Many times these visits are unsettling and can work against what you, and we, hope your daughter will receive from her camping experience.
 If you do decide to visit, you must schedule this with the Camp hostess during the Camp term.
-First Term visitation is from Friday, June 25th – Friday, July 2nd.
-Second Term visitation is from Friday, July 23rd - Friday, July 30th.
+First Term visitation is from Friday, June 24th – Friday, July 1st.
+Second Term visitation is from Friday, July 22nd - Friday, July 29th.
 We allow only one visit by immediate family or grandparents.
 We will not accommodate visits by family friends, school friends, or boyfriends.
 All visitation is contingent upon COVID protocols for summer 2022.

 The Camp Health Center is staffed by two nurses and a camp doctor.
 They are responsible for dispensing medications, as well as caring for minor aches, pains, and accidents.
 We do not notify parents when a camper is in our Health Center unless it is a medical emergency.
 If a camper’s medical needs are beyond what our Health Center can accommodate, we will take her to a medical center in Fort Payne, Alabama, or Chattanooga, Tennessee.
 Camp DeSoto requires a Health History form to be completed by a parent or legal guardian, as well as a Physicians Examination form to be completed by your camper’s doctor within 6 months of the start of her camping term.
 These forms provide ample space for you to inform us about your daughter’s health condition and medical needs.